tommasosciotto/fuity/README.md

 Technical aspects:

-The current version of the game is implemented as an HTML5 page, relying on a CSS stylesheet and JavaScript scripts.
+The current version of the game is implemented as an HTML5 page, relying on a CSS stylesheet and JS scripts.
 Notes are objects characterized by a diatonic and a chromatic value, a start time, a duration and an audio object.
 Audio objects rely on the Web Audio API, and comprise an oscillator node, a gain node and scheduling values and functions.
 Imitation notes are transformed by means of an offset interval, a scaling module and a sign.